 Ever since I overcame my fear of my serger (Brother 1034D ) I have been obsessed with upcyclng old t-shirts and repurposing them into cute dresses and skirts for my daughter.
-This past Saturday was 1/2 price day at my local Goodwill.
-I took advantage of that and found a cute patriotic shirt and three matching t-shirts and was able to make an adorable 4th of July dress for my daughter for $4.
+Once a month my local thrift store has 1/2 price day.
+I took advantage of that and found a cute patriotic shirt and three matching t-shirts and was able to make an adorable 4th of July dress for my for $4.
 Plus I made some t-shirt yarn with the red, pink and blue shirts as well.

 2. Next cut up old t-shirts.
 I chose to cut up 3 different colored t-shirts 3” each and did 2 of each color.
 Make sure you cut the same amount for the back of the dress.
 Also use the bottom of one of the t-shirts so you don’t have to hem it.
 That is a nice shortcut.